 Why it’s great: First, the image they chose is visually stunning- and shows they work with buildings in a more subtle way than just a photo of that building.
 However, it doesn’t give everything away, the user is drawn in and is prompted to read their bio description to learn more- which is exactly what you want!

 Why it’s great: A large picture is the more obvious choice for a header, but Moblized chose to stand out with a custom graphic.
 The image hints at shopping and ecommerce, which is exactly what this company does.
 The image gives viewer’s a taste of their company culture, while still keeping with the lively social aspect of the platform.

-Why it's great: It's often difficult for a company in FM to explain what they do in just one picture.
+Why it’s great: It’s often difficult for a company in facility management to explain what they do in just one picture.
 Yet, BIFM UK manages to do it with their header.
 As a large organization with many components, they were smart to chose an image that represents one of their largest achievements, their annual conference.
 They can also change this image out as the event comes to a close to stay relevant to what is going on during that time of year.

-Why it's great: Okay, so technically Walmart isn't in FM or office management, but they are included in our list because of their stunning header photo.
+Why it’s great: Okay, so technically Walmart isn’t in facility management or office management, but they are included in our list because of their stunning header photo.
 The image is clean, simple and tells the audience a story of who they are as a company.
-They don't need text or complicated graphics with blinding colors to get their message across.
+They don’t need text or complicated graphics with blinding colors to get their message across.
 They want to be a part of your life that makes everything easier.

 Why WE think it’s great: With our co-founder’s new book, Wide Open Workspace, coming out soon we thought it was fitting to include a photo from the cover.
 It also gives a little hint into our company culture, Workspace Cowboys.
 Our logo however has stayed the same for consistency, and so we’re easily recognizable.
 What do you think, do you like how we’ve used Twitter’s new layout?